-The Council and the Commission shall consult each other and shall settle by common accord their methods of cooperation.
+The Council and the Commission shall consult each other and shall settle by common accord their methods of co-operation.

-The Commission shall adopt its rules of procedure so as to ensure that both it and its departments operate in accordance with the provisions of this Treaty.
-It shall ensure that these rules of procedure are published.
+The Commission shall adopt its rules of procedure so as to ensure that both it and its departments operate in accordance with the provisions of the Treaties establishing the European Coal and Steel Community, the European Economic Community and the European Atomic Energy Community, and of this Treaty.
+It shall ensure that these rules are published.]

-The Commission shall act by a majority of the number of members provided for in Article 126.
+The Commission shall act by a majority of the number of members provided for in Article $10.^{3}$

-A meeting of the Commission shall be valid only if the number of members laid down in its rules of procedure is present.
+A meeting of the Commission shall be valid only if the number of members laid down in its rules of procedure is present.]